 - Preheat oven to 325F (Convection/Fan) or 350F (Conventional).
 Prepare a pan by spraying with cooking spray or lining with parchment paper.

 - Into a medium bowl or large measuring cup, pour 2 cups warm water.
 Dissolve 1/3 cup sugar and a nice pinch of kosher salt in the water, and add the pecans.
 Wait 10 minutes, stirring occasionally.
+Drain the liquid from the nuts and pat dry with a paper towel.
+Discard the liquid.

 - Preheat oven to 350F (Conventional) or 325F (Convection/Fan).